NicholasLund5/fall25-csc-bioinf/week4/report.md

    basically identical to week 3

 Pain point:
    the python version was too slow for github.
-I had to only use the human/orang files for the global test in python and not the other tests
+I had to skip the affine test for the python test

 All algorithms:
 test_distances